CarlosAMolina/postgresql/docker/README.md

 pg_dump -U postgres < contacts.sql
 ```

-The previous command will import the data to the db postgres, not not the db contacts.
+The previous command will import the data to the db postgres, not to the db contacts.

 ### Stop container